ncatlab/nlab-content/pages/19.md

 [[!include contents]]

 #Idea#
 Category theory was invented by Samuel Eilenberg and Saunders Mac Lane in the 1945 paper **General theory of natural equivalences**.
 The reason was to introduce functors, and the reason to introduced functors was to introduce natural transformations (more specifically natural equivalences) to define what natural means in mathematics.
+So the idea is to shift from the study of objects to the study of functions between objects (more precisely morphisms).
 Another reason was the need to find a common language that would unify and simplify many advances in the 1930's.
-It was a clash of ideas from abstract algebra (Mac Lane) and topology (Eilenberg).
-The paper was first rejected on the ground that it had no content but was later published.
+Considering how many different categories there are one can now do things once and for all in general instead of in each category separately.
+The paper was a clash of ideas from abstract algebra (Mac Lane) and topology (Eilenberg).
+It was first rejected on the ground that it had no content but was later published.
 Unexpectedly category theory has flourished into almost all areas of mathematics, has found many applications outside mathematics and even attempts to build a foundation of mathematics.
+Category theory is very abstract but of course it is not abstract nonsense as some joke about it.

 #What is category theory?#
 **Category theory** is so useful because it can be seen from so many perspectives.